 Water keep trying to make the perfect web using lots of different shapes, but none seem to be quite right and keep blowing away in the wind, until he has a wonderful idea.
 Like most children’s books there is an underlying message behind the book and in this case it is all about, “if at first you don’t succeed try and try again”.

 There is a great repetition throughout the book, with the sentence ‘Whoosh! went the wind and it blew the web away’ being repeated throughout a majority of the story.
 I always blow air onto the boys during this part of the story to empathise the wind and to help make the story more interactive.
-Walter the spider is also on every page and so I also ask Oliver to point out the spider on each page.
+Walter the spider is also on every page and so I also ask Bear to point out the spider on each page.

 The illustrations although colourful are incredibly basic, which I think are perfect for the book considering the concept of shapes can be incredibly complex for younger children.
 The basic illustrations make the book a lot less daunting and help encourage imagination.